Man arrested on "suspicion of rape and assault", following Mason Greenwood suspension at Manchester United

 The force launched an investigation after being made aware of the images and footage earlier today.

-This morning, Greenwood became the centre of a storm after partner Harriet Dobson revealed photos of bruises and cuts along with a video of the two of them arguing.
+This morning, Greenwood became the centre of a storm after a woman revealed photos of bruises and cuts along with a video of the two of them arguing.

 The man arrested is in his 20s and remains in custody for questioning.
 Enquiries are ongoing, according to Greater Manchester Police.